Phenylketonuria: Screening

 PKU is commonly included in the newborn screening panel of many countries, with varied detection techniques.
 Most babies born in Europe, North America, and Australia are screened for PKU soon after birth.
 Screening for PKU is done with bacterial inhibition assay (Guthrie test), immunoassays using fluorometric or photometric detection, or amino acid measurement using tandem mass spectrometry (MS/MS).
-Measurements done using MS/MS determine the concentration of Phe and the ratio of Phe to tyrosine, the ratio will be elevated in PKU.
+Measurements done using MS/MS determine the concentration of Phe and the ratio of Phe to tyrosine, as the ratio will be elevated in PKU.

 Treatment

 PKU is not curable.
 However, if it is diagnosed early enough, an affected newborn can grow up with normal brain development by managing and controlling phenylalanine ("Phe") levels through diet, or a combination of diet and medication.
 If dietary treatment is not initiated within 2 weeks after birth, the child is likely to develop permanent intellectual disability, even if dietary interventions begin shortly thereafter.

 Diet

 People who follow the prescribed dietary treatment from birth may (but not always) have no symptoms.
 Their PKU would be detectable only by a blood test.
 People must adhere to a diet low in Phe for optimal brain development.
-Since Phe is necessary to synthesize many proteins, it is required for appropriate growth, but levels must be strictly controlled.
+Since Phe is necessary to synthesize most proteins, it is required for appropriate growth, but levels must be strictly controlled.